acquia/cloud-hooks/samples/slack/README.md

-#Example of Acquia Hosting Cloud Hook to notify Slack of deployments
+#Example of Acquia Cloud Hook to notify Slack of deployments

 Installation Steps (assumes Slack subscription setup and Acquia Cloud Hooks installed in repo):